cy-stavros/eco_genomics/population_genomics/popgen_notes.md

 -   Paired-end data is expensive and somewhat redundant due to loci linkage, depending on the study it might be better to spend money on getting more fragments than reading from the other end.

--   Don't forget to pull at the start of your R sesh!
+-   Don't forget to pull from github at the start of your R sesh!

--   Q scores are encoded in fastq files using characters, if you see a letter (I is 40!!), that's good, other characters not so much
+-   Q scores are encoded in fastq files using characters, if you see a letter (I is 40!!), that's good, other characters (#@%) not so much

 -   zcat command lets you take a peek into a these huge files using something like head